centarro/commerce-docs/docs/v2/developer-guide/payments/code-recipes.md

 ```

 ### Altering a payment type definition
 In this example, we swap out the existing manual workflow for a custom one.
 The custom workflow should be defined in the `mymodule.workflows.yml`, where *mymodule* is the name of your custom module.
 See `commerce_payment.workflows.yml` in the *Commerce payment* module as an example.
-This approach could be use to, for example, change the labels that are displayed for the payment states.
+This approach could be used to, for example, change the labels that are displayed for the payment states.

 ```php
 /**